EU AI Act The Role of Authorised Representatives

 In the intricate domain of AI regulation in the European Union, ARs shoulder diverse responsibilities, encompassing verification and serving as regulatory liaisons.
 Let’s explore each of these roles in detail.

-An Authorized Representative is any natural or legal person located or established within the EU who receives and accepts a written mandate from a provider of a high risk AI system or a general-purpose AI model.
+An Authorised Representative is any natural or legal person located or established within the EU who receives and accepts a written mandate from a provider of a high-risk AI system or a general-purpose AI model.
 This mandate empowers them to act on behalf of the provider, carrying out obligations and procedures mandated by the regulation.

 AR’s are tasked with verifying that the EU declaration of conformity and technical documentation have been prepared and that the appropriate conformity assessment procedure has been conducted by the provider.